walles/cleverdrawer/README.md

 * Move scoring logic into Launchable.java
 * Don't show Launchables with empty labels
 * Give settings a lower score than apps
+* Make sure the System Battery Settings is in the list on my Galaxy S6